Mister Donut in the USA

 If you’ve traveled to Japan, you’ve probably spotted a Mister Donut shop, or even been seduced by their super cute commercials.
 They’re a traditional doughnut shop with some fusiony Japanese offerings, like matcha flavoring, and my boyfriend is obsessed with their cake doughnuts!

 Above, Mister Donut in Japan, from our trip last year.
+(Planning a trip to Japan?
+Click here to see all of my Japan content).
 And yes, they’re somehow selling doughnuts to women by literally adding a cronut to the model’s waistline.

 Looking for some Japanese nostalgia, we made a pilgrimage to the lone Mister Donut holdout, in the small town of Godfrey, Illinois: